 If you are facing quarantine or a “shelter in place” order in your community, chances are you are struggling on some level.
 Suddenly families have been thrown into a way of life so far from our reality, that we are grasping at any shred of positivity we can muster up.
 Fear is high, morale is low, anxiety is high, and feelings of losing control are deeply felt.
+I’m a baby and toddler sleep coach, but I’m also a mom and I know how hard this is.

-As parents, we have all been tasked with taking on the impossible – working from home, full time parenting, homeschooling, and all without the support of a childcare provider or friends and family.
+As parents, we have all been tasked with taking on the impossible – working from home, full-time parenting, homeschooling, and all without the support of a childcare provider or friends and family.
 If you are feeling overwhelmed, you are not alone.
 As the mom to my own “threeanger”, I know how you feel.
 I too am feeling the overwhelm, the mental strain.
 You are not alone, mama.

 After about a week in my pajamas, I decided that it was time to bring some order back into our lives.
 Not only did I feel terrible, but my toddler was acting out.
 I have put together some tips and ideas that have given order instead of chaos in our home.